Alan Kurdi (ship): Construction

+Use as a hydrographic vessel

-Originally put into service as a hydrographic vessel under the name Joh L. Krueger (after mathematician Johann Heinrich Louis Krüger), the vessel was owned by the Seydrographische Dienst der DDR (SHD).
+Originally put into service as a hydrographic vessel under the name Joh L. Krueger (after mathematician Johann Heinrich Louis Krüger), the vessel was owned by the Maritime Hydrographic Service of the GDR (SHD).
 On January 1, 1960, the Institute of Oceanography, where Joh L. Krueger was based, was replaced by the German Academy of Sciences at Berlin.
 With this change, the ship was renamed Professor Albrecht Penck (after the second director of the Institute and Museum of Oceanography in Berlin).

 The GDR used the ship for research trips in the North and Baltic Seas.
 In 1962, the first East German Spitsbergen expedition took place, with Professor Albrecht Penck, then in 1964 she was used for the first GDR expedition to the Atlantic.

 After German reunification, the ship was demobilized by the dissolution of the Academy of Sciences of the GDR, which belonged to the state of Mecklenburg-Vorpommern.
 In 1992, the Leibniz Institute for Baltic Sea Research in Warnemünde was established.
 The ship, which spent around 200 days a year at sea, was now mainly used in the western Baltic Sea.
 She was equipped with a research winch and had four laboratories (wet, chemical, biotechnological and IT).

+Plans for educational use

 On August 21, 2010, the vessel was decommissioned.
 The plan was to bring her to Stralsund and leave her at the Nautineum Stralsund museum for use.
 The state of Mecklenburg-Vorpommern deviated from this plan and offered the ship for sale, believing that funding for the use of the museum was not secure.
 She was then acquired through a tendering process by the Krebs Group, which agreed in March 2011 to cooperate with the Stralsund Ozeaneum for the use of the vessel.
 Subsequently, the ship was to be used in winter for "maritime education courses" and "research trips for student classes".
 She would also be used as a working platform for offshore wind turbine maintenance teams.
 The Krebs Group, which bought the vessel in 2011, used her for work on offshore wind farms and for environmental monitoring.

 Acquisition by the humanitarian organization Sea-Eye

-In autumn 2018, the ship was sold to the non-governmental organization Sea-Eye, which uses her as a rescue boat for refugees and migrants in distress in the Mediterranean Sea.
+In autumn 2018, the ship was sold to the non-governmental organization Sea-Eye, which used her as a rescue boat for refugees and migrants in distress in the Mediterranean Sea.

+As a rescue vessel with Sea-Eye

+As Sea-Eye's third vessel

 On 21 December 2018, she left the port of Algeciras for Libya.
 According to Sea-Eye, she was the first ship of a civilian relief organization to fly the German flag.
 On Sunday 10 February 2019, the father of the young Alan Kurdi named the ship in the presence of religious and political representatives, such as the Bishop of Mallorca Sebastià Taltavull i Anglada, in the port of Palma, on behalf of his drowned son.